-- Stay calm, do not express shock or embarrassment - Listen carefully to what they say and how they say it - Allow the leaner to explain in their own words and do not ask leading questions - DO NOT offer confidentiality, but be clear that you will explain what will happen next.
+- Stay calm, do not express shock or embarrassment - Listen carefully to what they say and how they say it - Allow the leaner to explain in their own words and do not ask leading questions

-- Explain that you will need to share this information with a member of the Safeguarding Team. - GIVE REASSURANCE that you are taking the information seriously - DO NOT examine any physical injuries - If sexualised images are included in the disclosure, do not ask to view them or ask the learner to send them.
-Report this to the safeguarding team member when you share the disclosure. - DO NOT attempt to investigate the allegations yourself - NEVER JUDGE even if the allegation is against a colleague - RECORD what was said, also time, date and place. - CONTACT a member of the Safeguarding Team as soon as is reasonably possible - Once the Safeguarding Team are informed, do not discuss the issue any further with the student or any other staff member.
+- DO NOT offer confidentiality but be clear that you will explain what will happen next. - Explain that you will need to share this information with a member of the Student Experience and Wellbeing team. - GIVE REASSURANCE that you are taking the information seriously - DO NOT examine any physical injuries - If sexualised images are included in the disclosure, do not ask to view them or ask the learner to send them.
+Report this to the Student Experience and Wellbeing team member when you share the disclosure. - DO NOT attempt to investigate the allegations yourself - NEVER JUDGE even if the allegation is against a colleague - RECORD what was said, also time, date and place. - CONTACT a member of the Student Experience and Wellbeing team as soon as is reasonably possible - Once the Student Experience and Wellbeing team is informed, do not discuss the issue any further with the student or any other staff member.